bigarobas/plugincc/README.md

     //return new state
 }
 ```
-- easy communicating with between objects on both sides with a custom Observer pattern that let you dispatch custom JSXBridgeEvents with 5 different scopes :
+- easy communication between objects in both contexts with a custom Observer pattern that let you dispatch custom JSXBridgeEvents with 5 different scopes :
   - JS (only JSXBridge objects on JS context can receive the event)
   - JSX (only JSXBridge objects on JSX context can receive the event)
   - SAME (only JSXBridge objects in the SAME context (JS or JSX) can receive the event)